chenaciousD/blabla/content/pages/about.md

 + [Tempo Automation](https://www.tempoautomation.com)
 + [Sensel](https://sensel.com)

-I also held design office hours and workshops for the portfolio companies of Tuesday Capital, Union Square Ventures, Uncork Capital, Lux Capital, StartX and CFSI Finlab.
+I've also held design office hours and workshops for the portfolio companies of Tuesday Capital, Union Square Ventures, Uncork Capital, Lux Capital, StartX and CFSI Finlab.
 To learn more about frogVentures, click [here](https://frogdesign.docsend.com/view/ttehu62).

 ### Finance and Investing
 From 2008 to 2012, I worked in real estate finance and investing at Morgan Stanley Real Estate and Abu Dhabi Investment Authority.
 At Morgan Stanley (New York), I helped advise corporates on M&A, equity & debt raises and other asset management activites.
 I then joined ADIA, as an early team member on ADIA's direct real estate platform where I managed direct and indirect fund/asset positions as well as established new joint venture investing programs with investment managers and developers in the U.S. Clients and partners have included: CalPERs, Cousins Properties, MSREF, Blackstone, Tishman Speyer, PCCP, CIM Group, Apollo Real Estate Advisors, and Colony Capital.